 I have a few of these transformers available for $80/pc.
 Unless you have the time on your hands to figure out the details, the learning curve is so steep that I wouldn’t recommend DIY.

-If time is pressing and you don’t want to ship the unit back and forth, I have ready-made CRT driver boards for $300 (you’ll need to trade in the bad CRT driver board).
+If time is pressing and/or you don’t want to ship the unit back and forth, I have ready-made CRT driver boards for $300 (provided that you send me a bad CRT driver board).
 Of course, you have to do the CRT screen adjustments yourself since each tube is different.

 If you are not a hobbyist and don’t want the hassle of disassembling whole bunch of stuff just to take out the CRT driver, rebuild it with the said flyback transformer and re-tuning the CRT driver (not only it’s a huge pain, the working room is very tight if you don’t have the extension cables), I recommend sending the unit to me for a $460 full CRT surgery (you pay for shipping costs both ways).
 I also charge a lot less if you combine it with other services such as re-capping (strengthening), NVRAM replacement, etc, in one trip.